Kapshtyk/cat_charity_fund/README.md

 pip install -r requirements.txt
 ```
 3. Create `.env` file in the root of the project (you can use .env.example as a reference)
-4. Initialize the database (SQLite) for development.
+4. Initialise the database (SQLite) for development.
 ```
 alembic upgrade head
 ```